 Amanda was born and raised in Springfield, Missouri, where she lived for the first 18 years of her life.
-She now attends Temple University in Philadelphia, PA, where she studies Global Studies and Strategic Communication.
+She attended Temple University in Philadelphia, PA, for her Bachelor of Arts degree, where she studied Global Studies and Strategic Communication.
 Amanda has always embodied a passion for public service, especially regarding women’s empowerment.
 After interning for a U.S. Senator in 2017 and serving as a Mount Vernon Leadership Fellow in 2018, Amanda founded Missouri M.A.D.E. to inspire and empower more MO women to run for public office.
 The powerful women in her life, particularly her mom, inspire her to diversify the voices representing us in government.
 She believes that mobilizing and diversifying elections is essential because women have always been steady voices of empathy shaping our society to be the best it can be.

 Amanda Morrison (she/her)

 Télyse Masaoay (she/her)

 Télyse received her Bachelor of Arts in Medicine, Health & Society and Sociology at Vanderbilt University in 2019.
 She is currently pursuing her Masters in Social Work/Masters in Social Policy at Washington University in St. Louis and works as a Health Policy Associate at a social policy research firm, Mathematica.
 Télyse's work in sexual violence prevention and climate justice activism has brought her to the realization that the voices of women, especially women of color, have always been at the forefront of social change and progress.
 She believes in Missouri M.A.D.E. as a vehicle to uplift women from all backgrounds to lead their communities as public servants in any and all capacities.